How to Sew a One Hole Button

 - Unternähknöpfe (in German!)

 Each type one one hole button has a purpose.
 Many coat buttons are self-shank buttons because they allow for more fabric to be held in between the button and the fabric it is attached to.
 That is one of the most important purposes of a shank button.
-Because of the space it allows, it is great for buttonholes.
-Since coats tend to use thicker fabric, they need shank buttons.
-Other buttons will have to be sewn very loosely to work, which makes them less secure.

-One hole buttons also tend to be more decorative than multiple hole buttons.
+One-hole buttons also tend to be more decorative than multiple-hole buttons.
 Since there is no hole on the front, jewels, intricate designs, and odd shapes can be used.

 Example of self-shank buttons: